flannel-dev-lab/Cyclops-CLI/README.md

 - Creates the base directories for config, database and router

 ## How to run?
+- Download the last `bin.zip` from `Releases` tab in github.
-- Download the appropriate binary from `bin` directory with respect to your operating system
+- Extract the zip file and choose the binary with respect to your operating system
 - Once downloaded, Run `./cyclops-cli -bootstrap {PATH TO PROJECT}`